Expert: "The delivery of the Mace to the army is a hasty decision and will be dangerous for the fleet"

 5500 km (during testing, White Sea - Kura, Kamchatka).
 Flight time - 14 min

-To say that "achieved this result IMMEDIATELY" seems to be impossible?
-This is far from the TK.
+It seems impossible to say that "I achieved this result RIGHT AWAY"?
+This is far from the technical task.

-Is there any actual data on the influence of "cooperation with the GRKTs" on launch failures?
-(You can get information, if not a bar).
+Is there any factual data on the impact of "cooperation with the State Rocket Center" on launch failures?
+(Please provide information, if it is not classified).

-Well, I wrote about the geometric component, and I think it is not correct to use the same "landing" dimensions for ICBMs of sea and land complexes.
-This is not effective from all points of view, except economic.
-However, taking into account the time when all this took place, it is accepted.
-Only then again, it will 100% affect the further: modernization, increase of technical characteristics, capabilities, etc.
+Well, I wrote about the geometric component, and I think it is wrong to use the same "landing" dimensions for ICBMs of sea and land complexes.
+This is ineffective from all points of view, except economic.
+However, taking into account the time when all this happened, it is accepted.
+Only again, this will 100% affect the future: modernization, increase in performance characteristics, capabilities, etc.

-About the fact that we surpassed the USA in momentum / traction, due to the use of
+Regarding the fact that we have surpassed the US in impulse/thrust, due to the use of

-I do not agree.
+I disagree.
 Both we and they use ADNA.
-The point here is in the other, used (both sides) finely divided metal powder, but they surpass us in shape (sphere with a given% deviation) and size, again this is caused by technological problems (ours).
+The point here is different, used (by both sides) finely dispersed metal powder, but in shape (sphere with a given % deviation) and size they are superior to us, again this is caused by technological problems (ours).

-+ binder curing catalysts, + metal powder corrosion inhibitors, + additives that reduce the light output of the torch, + density stabilizers throughout the charge structure, +, + well, a lot of problems.
++catalysts for curing binders, +corrosion inhibitors for metal powder, +additives that reduce the light output of the torch, +density stabilizers throughout the charge structure, + , +well, there are a lot of problems.

 in D-2 TT (Class 1.1), based on NEPE